 Of course, you can’t shop in Mansfield without at least having a browse of the markets, with the main market on every day apart from Tuesdays, when a flea market offers an exciting alternative for thrifty bargain hunters.

 Those who love their designer labels should head out of town to the East Midlands Designer Outlet.
 Catch the nines from Mansfield or Derby for a day of really posh shopping at discount prices.
-Remember to buy a zigzag or have your MANGO ready to avoid having to pay again on the bus.

 Those heading into Mansfield for a special meal won’t be disappointed by The Redgate Inn restaurant on Westfield Lane, which serves up quality homemade fare using local suppliers.
 If you’re after family friendly dining then you’ll be made to feel welcome at BB’s Italian on Bridge Street.

 Of course, if you’re not overly hungry, you’ll also find plenty of places to stop for coffee and a quick bite.
 Ten Green Bottles on Market Place comes highly recommended by locals and visitors alike.
-Don’t forget to show your MANGO to get money off the bill with another great MANGO Moments deal.

 While it may be a market town, Mansfield has ample opportunities for fun, to rival bigger cities.
 Water Meadows on Bath Street is the only town/city centre fun pool with flumes and a wave pool across trentbarton land, and makes a really good day out with the kids.